-Facial fillers are substances that temporarily soften wrinkles when injected into your skin.
-Injection of a facial filler is generally an outpatient procedure that's done under local anesthesia.
+Facial fillers are substances injected into the skin to smooth wrinkles and make them less noticeable.
+Injection of a facial filler is generally an outpatient procedure that's done with numbing medication.
 The procedure takes up to an hour.

 You might have mild discomfort, bruising and swelling for up to a week.
 After the swelling goes down, you might need a touch-up injection for best results.
-How long the effect lasts depends on factors such as the type of wrinkle and filler used.
+How long the effect lasts depends on the type of wrinkle and filler, among other factors.

 Types of facial fillers

 Facial fillers include:

 - Hyaluronic acid (Restylane, Juvederm, others).
 This natural component of the skin's connective tissue is the most common filler used for wrinkles.
 The results typically last 6 to 12 months.